Orange-OpenSource/ouds-ios/OUDS/Core/OUDS/Sources/_OUDS.docc/Themes.md

 You will have to override the tokens provider you need.
 To do that, make a subclass of the provider you target:
 - spaces tokens are `OUDSSpaceSemanticTokensProvider`
-- sizes tokens are in `OUDSSizeSemanticTokensProvider`
+- sizes tokens are in `OrangeThemeSizeSemanticTokensProvider`
 - colors tokens are all defined in `OrangeThemeColorSemanticTokensProvider`
 - borders tokens are in `OUDSBorderSemanticTokensProvider`
 - elevations tokens are in `OrangeThemeElevationSemanticTokensProvider`